How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 It depends on the damage to your profile.
 If you’ve been charged-off, that mark will remain on your reports for seven years.
 However, if you have just a few unfair negative items to dispute, you’ll be able to see improvements in your score within three to six months.

-Either way, figuring out how to repair credit fast is tricky.
-There are no quick fixes, especially if you have overdue accounts, a high credit utilization ratio, and a turbulent payment history.
+Either way, there are no quick fixes, especially if you have overdue accounts, a high credit utilization ratio, and a turbulent payment history.

 Albert Einstein is said to have identified compound interest as mankind’s greatest invention.
 That story’s probably apocryphal, but it conveys a deep truth about the power of fiscal policy to change the world along with our daily lives.
 Civilization became possible only when Sumerians of the Bronze Age invented money.
 Today, economic issues influence every aspect of daily life.
 My job at Fortunly is an opportunity to analyze government policies and banking practices, sharing the results of my research in articles that can help you make better, smarter decisions for yourself and your family.